 This recipe for chicken mango stir fry combines the sweetness of mango and bell peppers with the heat of hot chile.
 The combination gives it plenty of eye appeal, as well as flavor.
 This is easy to put together, and flexible too.
 Use snap peas or snow peas instead of regular peas, if you prefer.
 Add more fresh chiles, try some mini corn cobs, or give it a Thai spin with lime, cilantro, and basil.

-Unless you’re baking (which is less forgiving) the idea is to have fun with your food.
+Unless you’re baking bread or cake (which are less forgiving) the idea is to have fun with your food.
 Change the ingredients to suit your own tastes, or to fit whatever you happen to have in the fridge that day.

 You can put this together in about 20 minutes, so it’s a great option when you’re in a hurry.

 I used fresh vegetables, but you can just grab a package of mixed frozen Asian veggies and use that instead.
 That will save some time too and cut the whole thing down to fifteen minutes.

 I wouldn’t use the frozen bell peppers though, they tend to be soggy.